Kludex/WhatsappCounterMessages/README.md

 `javac WhatsappCounter.java`

 ## Run with chat history
-If chat history is called `example.txt` then we need to run:
+If chat history is called `example.txt` and we want to show the 10 most talkers then we need to run:

-`java WhatsappCounter example.txt`
+`java WhatsappCounter example.txt 10`